-The corporate governance practices adopted by the Company are set out in law, the applicable regulations and the Code.
+The corporate governance practices adopted by the Company are those laid down by law, in the applicable regulations and the Code of Ethics.

 As described above, the Company has adopted a Model pursuant to Legislative Decree 231 of 8 June 2001.